Bioconductor/bioconductor.org/content/help/faq.md

 package should where ever possible be Import:'ed.
 Packages required for vignettes are often Suggest:'ed.
-Depends: is appropriate for packages that cannot be Import:'ed (e.g., because they do not have a NAMESPACE) or for packages that provide essential functionality for needed by the user of your package, e.g., your functions always return GRanges objects, so the user will necessarily need GenomicRanges on their search path.
+Depends: is appropriate for packages that cannot be Import:'ed (e.g., because they do not have a NAMESPACE) or for packages that provide essential functionality needed by the user of your package, e.g., your functions always return `GRanges` objects, so the user will necessarily need `GenomicRanges` on their search path.

 [1]: /install/index.html#update-bioconductor-packages
 [2]: /install/index.html#install-bioconductor-packages